nickebbitt/nickebbitt.github.io/_posts/2021-11-15-grow-yourself-through-communities.md

 These are the people who you work with day-to-day and share the same business priorities with.
 You'll often have aligned ideas and principles about how you believe work should be done.

-You will also disgraee on things and that's ok.
+You will also disagree on things and that's ok.

 You'll collaborate with your team in various ways through things like coaching and pairing, or even socialising outside of work.